newell/newell.github.io/projects/math/index.md

 # Math

-I love logic, mathematics, and computation.
-More so than I can convey in words.

-I love starting from a set of axioms and, using the rules of logic, deducing all that follows.

-I love the art of reasoning well.
-Connecting truths to more truth.

 ## Formalizing Math

 A new passion of mine is formalizing mathematics with the functional programming language [Lean 4](https://leanprover-community.github.io/) [[github](https://github.com/leanprover/lean4)].